riccardo-df/ocf/README.md

 # Modified Ordered Random Forest

-Nonparametric estimator of the ordered choice model using random forests. `morf` modifies a standard random forest splitting criterion to build a collection of forests, each estimating the conditional probability of a single class.
-The weights induced by each forest are used to estimate the variance of the predictions and obtain estimation and inference about the covariates’ marginal effects.
+Nonparametric estimator of the ordered choice model using random forests.

+`morf` modifies a standard random forest splitting criterion to build a collection of forests, each estimating the conditional probability of a single class.
+Under an honesty condition, the predicted conditional probabilities are asymptotically normal and consistent.
+This allows us to conduct valid inference using standard methods, e.g., by constructing conventional confidence intervals.
+However, honesty generally comes at the expense of a larger mean squared error.
+Thus, if inference is not of interest, adaptive (i.e., non-honest) estimation is recommended.

+The package also implements a nonparametric estimator of the covariates’ marginal effects.
+Following the approach of Lechner & Mareckova (2022), we can use the weights induced by each forest to estimate the variance of the marginal effects.

  ## Installation
 The current development version of the package can be installed using the `devtools` package: